GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/Greater_Perth/swals/OUTPUTS/README_FILE_LOCATIONS.md

 ptha18-GreaterPerth-sealevel60cm-reviseddomain-highres
 ```

-The folders starting with `Fuji_` contain simulations like tsunamis due to historical earthquakes in Sumatra 2004 (in lowresolution, and regular resolution) and Sumatra 2005.
+The folders starting with `Fuji_` contain simulations like tsunamis due to historical earthquakes in Sumatra 2004 (in low resolution, and regular resolution) and Sumatra 2005.
 The other folders contain inundation models for random ptha scenarios, with the main results being `ptha18-GreaterPerth-sealevel60cm-reviseddomain-highres` (and the other being used for convergence testing).

-To re-run the analysis scripts, or do other analysis with the scenario files, you will have to copy the required data from mdss to the current directory.
+To re-run the analysis scripts, or do other analysis with the scenario files, you will have to copy the required data from `mdss` to the current directory.

 ## An important note on the multidomain log files.